darksagae/sqlitebrowser/README.md

+# sqlitebrowser
-# sqlitebrowserSQLiteBrowser is a graphical tool for viewing and editing SQLite database files.
+SQLiteBrowser is a graphical tool for viewing and editing SQLite database files.
 Here’s a guide on how to use it, along with examples and expected outcomes.

 ### Installation